 Acchamamba’s father strongly believed that woman’s place was at home and refused to let her receive education.
 After his death, mother moved with her two children to live with her step son Sankara Rao.
 Per custom at the time, Acchamamba was married at the age of six to her maternal uncle and widower, Bhandaru Madhava Rao.
 At seventeen, she was sent to live with him.
 Like her father, Madhava Rao was also against education for women.
 And Acchamamba, respecting his wishes, observed traditional sati dharma [the tenets prescribed for dutiful wife by Sastras] and the ghoshaa system [covering her face and staying out of sight of men].
 Yet, she was equally determined to educate herself.
 She achieved her goal, after bringing her brother to her home for his education.
 She learned how to read and write Telugu and Hindi, sitting next to her brother while he studied.
 After Lakshmana Rao left for Nagpur for further studies, she continued to study on her own.
 She learned the local language Marathi in the same manner, by her own effort.
 Additionally, her brother used to visit her whenever he had vacation and helped her improve her language skills in five languages – Telugu, Hindi, Marathi, Bengali and Gujarati.
 She also learned Sanskrit, minimally though.

-Regarding English texts, Acchamamba stated that she had no knowledge of English and therefore relied heavily on the Marathi translations of major English works like Mill, Spenser and Lubbock.
-She commended the Marathi scholars’ fervor to producing translations of the English originals and wished that our Telugu scholars would follow their example and undertake translations from English.
+Regarding English texts, Acchamamba stated that she did not have the English language skills, and therefore, relied heavily on the Marathi translations of major English works like Mill, Spenser and Lubbock.
+She commended the Marathi scholars’ fervor to producing translations of the English originals and wished that our Telugu scholars followed their example and undertook translations from English.

 Acchamamba was a meticulous writer.
 She would take great pains not only to find material for her work but also double check her sources for authenticity.
 Sometimes, she would have to wait months and even years to find her sources and confirm she got it right.
 The publishers pointed out that it took four years for her to put together the second volume because of her diligence.
 For instance, 1903, she set out to visit her friends in Krishna and Godavari areas and then she went to Benares where she met with Sanskrit scholars and studied the Vedas in order to verify her stories of women in Vedic literature.
 On another occasion, she wanted to quote a sloka from Rutu samhita.
-She went to great lengths and found a copy of the Rutu Samhita [Vedic text] to borrow from Hyderabad.
+She went to great lengths and found a copy of the Rutu Samhita [A long poem in Sanskrit] in Hyderabad.

 She had a clear notion of her project.
 Her brother helped her to define her goals and create the layout for her project, she added.
 She described her objectives as follows:

-1. Some people allege that “women are weak, dim-witted and lack commonsense.
+- Some people allege, “women are weak, dim-witted and lack commonsense.
 My first objective is to disprove those allegations and prove that women have been courageous, remarkably knowledgeable, highly educated; they love their country, and are politically astute, and several of them live meritorious lives.
 Not only that.
-It is also my intent to postulate that women are naturally predisposed to follow the path or virtue but not bad ways.
+It is also my intent to postulate that women are naturally predisposed to follow the path or virtue but not evil ways.

 Acchamamba further elaborated on her methodology.
 According to her plan, volume 1 would cover women in the history of India.
 By history, she meant the period from 1000 A.D. to the present, she added.
 This part would include women like Padmavathi and Samyukta, and righteous women like Anandibai.
 (While working on this volume however she discovered some stories of women who lived in the age of Gautama Buddha, putting the date a few hundred years back to B.C.
 Then, she realized that history meant the period as far back as we could unearth the stories reliably.).
 Volume 2 would cover the stories of women in the Vedas (Gargi, Maitreyi), Puranas (Parvati, Sita, Tara, Damayanti, Draupadi and others), and Buddhist women (no examples were given).
 Volume 3 would cover women from other countries like England.